intake/intake-esm/docs/source/user-guide/index.md

 # User Guide

-The Panel user guide introduces the main concepts required for building interactive apps and dashboards using Panel, and gives an overview of the functionality available.
-The guide is split into core, reference, and supplementary sections.
+The intake-esm user guide introduces the main concepts required for accessing Earth Sytem Model (ESM) data catalogs and loading data assets into xarray containers.
+This guide gives an overview of the functionality available.
+The guide is split into core and tutorials & examples sections.

 ```{toctree}
 ---